apache/incubator-kie-tools/README.md

 ## Uberfire Community Support

-Visit our IRC channel (#uberfire on freenode) to hang out and share solutions with the Uberfire community.
+Visit our IRC channel (#appformer on freenode) to hang out and share solutions with the Uberfire community.

 ## Contributing to Uberfire